badjeff/zmk-input-behavior-listener/README.md

-# Input Behavior Listener
+# ZMK Input Behavior Listener

 This module add behaviors to input config of input subsystem for ZMK.

 Sample Behaviors:
 - `zmk,input-behavior-tog-layer`: Auto Toggle Mouse Key Layer, a.k.a auto-mouse-layer
-- `zmk,input-behavior-scaler`: Input Resolution Scaler, a behavior to accumulate delta value before casting to integer, that allows precise scrolling and better linear acceleration.
+- `zmk,input-behavior-scaler`: Input Resolution Scaler, a behavior to accumulate delta value before casting to integer, that allows precise scrolling and better linear acceleration on each axis of input device.
+Some retangular trackpad needs separated scale factor after swaping X/Y axis.

 ## What it does